Course activities and practicalities

 Translational course activities

-BRIDGE courses have a wide variety of learning activities specially designed to train fellows as translational scientists:
+BRIDGE courses offer a wide variety of learning activities specifically designed to train fellows as translational scientists:

 • Classroom teaching and lectures